318097/file-ops/README.md

   Accepted regex: `/^(\.[a-z]+)(,(\.[a-z]+))*\/(\.[a-z]+)(,(\.[a-z]+))*$/`

 > Defined values for `quickSwitchPairs` in the extension is `[".js,.ts/.css,.sass,.scss", ".js/.js", ".json/.md"]`.
 Please create an issue for the defined pairs you require & it will be added in default value list.

+- `fileOps.fileSwitch.excludeFiles`: Array of files names to exclude from quick switch.
+Default value is `["index.js"]`